henryZe/toynix/README.md

 ## Support Multi-Task & Multi-CPUs

 The Toynix kernel runs between user mode and kernel mode.
-It supports multiple user tasks running at the same time, and request the service from system.
+It supports multiple user tasks running at the same time and request the service from system.
 It is also designed to support and perform multi-CPUs hardware platform.
 The task scheduler adopts Round-Robin way.

 ## Trap-Framework